cmatsuoka/sr-port/README.rst

 * Pixel art upscaled with 4xbrz.

-* IDEA: make ported DIS code interface to libxmp to get music information.

 See https://github.com/cmatsuoka/sr-port/wiki/Second-Reality-port-notes
-for further information.
+for screenshots and further information.